deficiency symptoms and how to supplement

 Medication

-Oral contraceptives and metformin are examples of medication which may lead to B12 insufficiency.
+Oral contraceptives and metformin are examples of medications which may lead to B12 insufficiency.

 Genetic variations